reneroger/usb-switch-controller/README.md

 # USB Switch Controller

 This project provides a web interface and a simple REST API to control a USB switch using a serial connection.
+It was build to control a ATEN US3344I.
+The author is using a cheap RS485 USB interface to connect to the USB switch.

 ## Requirements